graphics-rpi/oasis-node/README.md

-# From Clean Machine to Lean Machine
+# From Clean Machine to Lean Machine (Installation Instructions)

-Starting with a fresh install of Ubuntu 16.04 LTS the following steps were taken to compile and run advanced computer graphics homeworks, the remesher, and lsvo.
+Starting with a fresh install of Ubuntu 16.04 LTS the following steps were taken to compile and run oasis, remesher, and lsvo.
+Please see the wiki for developer guide and more documentation.

 ## Installing Nvidia
 1.  `sudo apt-get purge nvidia*`